tinanemati/3D_Graph_Loader/README.md

     * Implementing normal mapping using normal maps.

 ### The Starter Template
-The starter template contained six files assignment6.textured.(frag|vert).js, assignment6.mtlloader.js, assignment6.object3d.js, assignment6.objloader.js which contain empty classes and/or methods that need to be implemented.
+The starter template contained six files textured.(frag|vert).glsl, texture.js, mtlloader.js, object3d.js, objloader.js which contain empty classes and/or methods that need to be implemented.

 To help debug normals and normal mapping a toggle to visualize normals on the model has been added to the template.
 Holding "N" will result in seeing the scene's normals.
 Since we interpret normals as colors [x, y, z] -> [r, g, b], green will be 'up', red will be 'right', and blue will be 'forward'.
 * All normals are shown in world space unless changes made in the shader.